Tuesday, October 28, 2014

 blog action day 2014: inequality

-Blog Action Day central, where inequality is the topic for this year 2014.
+Inequality is the Blog Action Day topic for this year 2014.

 For this year's blog action day subject of Inequality, I'm writing about aspects of life in the larger, more extended church and in the local churches.
 By now everyone knows separate (accommodations, considerations, requirements, opportunities) inherently is unequal.
 Justice and equality are at least first cousins, probably siblings, and anyone who's reached a certain age – ten years old?! – can cite countless instances of retributive and distributive injustice and inequality.